-Credit card points are slow to accumulate, but do add up- they add up even faster if you pay your graduate school tuition with a credit card.
-Check the fine print, though!
-After a few semesters of doing this, my school began charging a service fee that was equal to the amount of credit card points earned, so was no longer profitable.
+Ok, OK, I know, but hear me out: Credit card points are slow to accumulate, but do add up- they add up even faster if you pay your graduate school tuition with a credit card.
+(Check the fine print, though!
+After a few semesters of doing this, my school began charging a service fee that was equal to the amount of credit card points earned, so was no longer profitable.)
 Whatever way you accumulate your credit card points- use them wisely.

 In 2016, I cashed out my points for a Lands End card and used the points from paying tuition to purchase a heavy raincoat that lasted several seasons in Seattle.
 In summer 2017, I cashed out my credit card points for a giant Best Buy Gift Card, which I then resold for only $15 less than full value on eBay, using the funds to book lodging during my Solo Trip to Croatia and Bosnia.

-For me, developing my listening and reflecting skills in a Psychology masters program helped me realize I had a gift for capturing the content of a presentation visually.
+For me, developing my listening and reflecting skills in my master’s program helped me realize I had a gift for capturing the content of a presentation visually.
 I began marketing myself as a graphic recorder and within one year found myself being flown out to illustrate events and taking graphic facilitation gigs for major corporations.

 However you do it, creatively building your income during graduate school is a clever way to create flexibility in your schedule that can adapt to the seasonally hectic patterns of grad school life and reduce reliance on student loans.
 These are a few of the ways I’ve found to bring in a little more cash during school- what are your tips?